 Ballpoint – Although I’m not a fan of ballpoint pens, I can say that for the most part, the medium tip TUL ballpoint performed pretty well.
 The ink was smooth and not at all gloppy, which can be an issue with some ballpoints.
 It has a shorter grip section than the similarly designed gel ink version of the TUL pen, and the same small cone on the tip.
 One minor nuisance I found was that there is a very tiny rattle when writing because the tip hits the inside of the cone each time the pen hits the paper.
 I notice this with a lot of ballpoints and it always bugs me but it is something I’m super sensitive to so its probably not a bother for most.

 Fiber tip marker version – Lastly, the fiber tip marker was an absolute pleasure to write with.
 It is very similar to the incredibly popular Sharpie pen in the sense that it has a fine porous tip and writes more like a marker than a pen, minus any bleed-through you might get from a marker.
 Visually and physically, the TUL fiber tip marker has a much thicker body and grip than the Sharpie Pen which I personally prefer. the grip is the same as the one on the rollerball version with a nice rubbery feel and deep dimples.
 I think sometime soon I will need to do a head to head comparison with the Sharpie Pen.

-For some alternative views on the TUL Line of Pens check out Brad’s recent review, nice to see that it looks like he is back on his normal posting schedule after a short hiatus.
+For some alternative views on the TUL pen check out Brad’s recent review, nice to see that it looks like he is back on his normal posting schedule after a short hiatus.

-Again, big thanks to the fine folks at OfficeMax for sending over the review samples.
+Again, big thanks to the fine folks at OfficeMax for sending over the TUL Pen samples for review.